kyma-project/busola/docs/features.md

         - Default
   ```

-- **FEEDBACK** - determines if feedback icon should be rendered at top bar and link when user will be redirected.
+- **FEEDBACK** - determines if the feedback icon should be rendered at the top bar and link when the user is redirected.

   Default settings: